Battle of Himera (480 BC): Carthaginian camps at Himera

-Theron's defeat and Gelo's arrival
+Theron's defeat and Gelon's arrival

 It is not known if Hamilcar wished to build siege weapons at Himera or settle the issue through battle.
 After the camps were erected, the Punic ships dropped off provisions at the sea camp and were sent to Sardinia and Africa for more supplies.
-Twenty triremes patrolled the sea, the rest of the ships were beached in the sea camp.
+Twenty triremes patrolled the sea and the rest of the ships were beached in the sea camp.
 Himera was not fully invested – the east and south sides were open.

 Hamilcar led a picked body of men on reconnaissance mission, and defeated the Greeks in a pitched battle outside Himera.
 The Greeks blocked the west gates of Himera and their morale also fell, while the Carthaginian foragers ranged the territory of Himera.
-Theron sent messages to Gelo, who arrived with his army and encamped across the river.
+Theron sent messages to Gelon, who arrived with his army and encamped across the river.
 Gelon's cavalry managed to capture many of the foragers, as Hamilcar had no cavalry present to counter his moves.
-The morale in Himera improved, and the bricked-up gates were cleared on Gelo's orders.
+The morale in Himera improved, and the bricked-up gates were cleared on Gelon's orders.